-Traditionally, Alzheimer's disease was only diagnosed with complete certainty after death, when examining the brain with a microscope revealed the characteristic plaques and tangles.
-Clinicians and researchers are now able to diagnose Alzheimer's disease during life with more certainty.
-Biomarkers can detect the presence of plaques and tangles, such as specific types of PET scans or measuring amyloid and tau proteins in plasma and cerebral spinal fluid.
+In the past, Alzheimer's disease was diagnosed for certain only after death when looking at the brain with a microscope revealed plaques and tangles.
+Health care professional and researchers are now able to diagnose Alzheimer's disease during life with more certainty.
+Biomarkers can detect the presence of plaques and tangles.
+Biomarker tests include specific types of PET scans and tests that measure amyloid and tau proteins in the fluid part of blood and cerebral spinal fluid.

 Physical and neurological exam